 Biology Research Opportunities

-Please read this entire page before starting the research application process.
+Please read this entire page, and download the Biology Student Research Guidelines [pdf] before starting the research application process.

 Our faculty cover a wide range of fields within biology, and are excited to work with students in their research programs.
 On each faculty member's profile you will find a brief overview of their area of expertise and a more in-depth description of the ongoing projects.
 Some faculty have identified projects for which they are seeking a student collaborator.
 However, you should seek out your major interests first while keeping a second and third choice in mind.
 Talk to your classmates about their research experiences as well.